jygaooooo/fmriha.readthedocs.io/README.md

 ## About

-`fMRI-HA` is a modular Python toolkit for functional MRI hyperalignment and related multivariate analyses.
+`fMRI-HA` is a modular Python toolkit for functional magnetic resonance imaging (fMRI) hyperalignment and related multivariate analyses.
 It is designed to support common fMRI workflows including preprocessing, searchlight generation, response-based hyperalignment, connectivity-based hyperalignment, transformation into common spaces, downstream statistical analysis, pipeline script generation, and GUI